WPTravelteam/wp-travel/readme.txt

 == Changelog ==

 = 4.5.3 =
-Release Date:
+Release Date: 10th March, 2021

 Fixes:
 * Fixed icomon issue.
-Font is not being loaded duto path changes.
+Font is not being loaded due to path changes.
+* Fixed Some of payment gateway not working like stripe, paypal etc.
+* Fixed some of deprecated function not working.

 = 4.5.2 =
 Release Date: 3rd March, 2021